Skip to content

 Genetic Diversity: Analysis

-• Course Catalogue Number: 701-1425-00L
+Course Catalogue 701-1425-00L

-• Credit Points: 2 ECTS
+Credit Points 2 ECTS

-• Organizer: GDC, D-USYS, ETH Zurich
+Organizer GDC, D-USYS, ETH Zurich

 Handouts

 The Genetic Diversity: Analysis course is organised by the Genetic Diversity Centre (GDC), a knowledge and technology platform within the D-USYS department at ETH Zurich.
 The GDC offers two courses per year: Genetic Diversity: Techniques, focusing on molecular laboratory techniques, and Genetic Diversity: Analysis, dedicated to the analysis of sequencing data.
+For over a decade, the GDC has supported researchers in designing experiments, acquiring and analysing data, and through this course we aim to share that expertise with students.

 Overview